Cillers-com/bluetext/blueprints/couchbase/intro.md

 Documents are stored in collections.
 Ensure that you are storing each document in the correct collection.

-## Dependencies

-### Values And Secrets
+## Values And Secrets

 The following values should be defined: `couchbase-host` and `couchbase-tls`.
 The following secrets should be defined: `couchbase-username` and `couchbase-password`.
 Do not hardcode these values in `polytope.yml`.

+## Dependencies

 ### Init Module
-Read the blueprint documentation resource for the `init` module.
-The `init` module must run as part of the same stack as the `couchbase` module to ensure that the Couchbase cluster is initialized.
-Also, use the `init` module for adding and updating buckets, scopes and collections.
+Read the blueprint documentation resource for the `config-manager` module.
+The `config-manager` module must run as part of the same stack as the `couchbase` module to ensure that the Couchbase cluster is initialized.
+Also, use the `config-manager` module for adding and updating buckets, scopes and collections.

-If you try to add or configure the `init` module without first reading its blueprint, you will fail.
+If you try to add or configure the `config-manager` module without first reading its blueprint, you will fail.

-The `COUCHBASE_HOST`, `COUCHBASE_TLS`, `COUCHBASE_USERNAME`, `COUCHBASE_PASSWORD` values/secrets need to be added to the `init` modules `env` `args`.
+The `COUCHBASE_HOST`, `COUCHBASE_TLS`, `COUCHBASE_USERNAME`, `COUCHBASE_PASSWORD` values/secrets need to be added to the `config-manager` modules `env` `args`.
 E.g.
 ```yaml
         - { name: COUCHBASE_HOST, value: pt.value couchbase-host }
         - { name: COUCHBASE_TLS, value: pt.value couchbase-tls }